Changes to NDIS worker screening clearances

 As of 1 December 2020, approved providers supporting National Disability Insurance Scheme (NDIS) participants will also be required to be registered as a provider with the NDIS Quality and Safeguards Commission.

 This means approved providers which support NDIS participants will have responsibilities under both the Aged Care Quality and Safety Commission and NDIS Quality and Safeguards Commission regulatory frameworks.
 Visit the NDIS Quality and Safeguards Commission for more information.

 Approved providers have the same responsibilities towards NDIS participants as they do to other consumers receiving aged care services and supports and continue to be subject to aged care regulation under the Aged Care Act 1997.

 Commission performance assessments

-This regulatory change will not change the Commission’s performance assessment approach under the Aged Care Quality Standards .
-The Commission will continue to assess, as usual, the overall quality of care and services provided to all aged care consumers, which includes NDIS participants receiving services and supports in residential aged care services.
+This regulatory change will not change our performance assessment approach under the Aged Care Quality Standards.
+We will continue to assess, as usual, the overall quality of care and services provided to all aged care consumers, which includes NDIS participants receiving services and supports in residential aged care services.

 Approved providers which are supporting NDIS participants in residential aged care will be required to meet the requirements of the NDIS Practice Standards in addition to the requirements of the Aged Care Quality Standards.
 The NDIS Quality and Safeguards Commission is responsible for assessing compliance against the NDIS Practice Standards.

-Aged and Community Services Australia, together with the NDIS Quality and Safeguards Commission, has launched a Support Hub designed to support approved providers delivering services to NDIS participants, and sets out the requirements of NDIS registration for provision of NDIS services after 1 December 2020.
+Aged and Community Services Australia and the NDIS Quality and Safeguards Commission launched a Support Hub designed to support approved providers delivering services to NDIS participants, and sets out the requirements of NDIS registration for provision of NDIS services after 1 December 2020.